agrommek/COBS/README.md

 `size_t decodeCOBS(uint8_t *inptr, size_t inputlen)`

-Use the function `decodeCOBS_inplace()` to convert a buffer with COBS encoded bytes back to the original message and write the result back to the **same** buffer. his is always possible, as the size needed for the decoded message will *always* be at least one byte less then the encoded message.
+Use the function `decodeCOBS_inplace()` to convert a buffer with COBS encoded bytes back to the original message and write the result back to the **same** buffer.
+This is always possible, as the size needed for the decoded message will *always* be at least one byte less then the encoded message.
 Do this if memory is at a premium and you don't need the encoded message any more.

 ### Helper functions